zeusthegoat/midnite-flask-app/README.md

 # Project Overview
-This project implements an API endpoint to monitor user deposit and withdrawal events for demo gaming site, triggering alerts for potentially unusual activity as specified in the take-home test doc
+This project implements an API endpoint to monitor user deposit and withdrawal events for a demo gaming site, triggering alerts for potentially unusual activity

 # Requirements
 Python 3.7, Flask